sncf-connect-tech/xcanalyzer/README.md

 The goals to reach:

-- list files by target, of 2 other types (not source neither resource files):
+- list targets
+        - linked frameworks
-        - frameworks
+        - embed frameworks
+        - target build dependencies

 - find files not used in project
 - find files used in several targets